 - Process Presentation - Remind your students that writing is a process!
 Successful writers plan, draft, revise, polish, and then publish.
 This interactive workshop (meant to take about an hour) is a great refresher just before a paper is assigned/due.

 - We can also work together to tailor a workshop that is suited to your class!
+Consider a workshop to discuss Academic Integrity, or a workshop where we develop a rubric for a writing assignment together with your students.

 Creating Effective Writing Assignments